DataDog/hiring-engineers/answers.md

   <img src=https://s3.amazonaws.com/juliewongbandue-ddhiring/error.png></img>
 </details>

-Now, after going down some rabbit holes and some digging around on the interweb, creating a new Flask app in a different directory just to make sure I wasn't missing any steps, I tried again and got the same errors.
+<br>Now, after going down some rabbit holes and some digging around on the interweb, creating a new Flask app in a different directory just to make sure I wasn't missing any steps, I tried again and got the same errors.
 I figured it had something to do with how the ports were set up.
 So, aftermore digging and [research on Flask apps](https://www.tutorialspoint.com/flask/flask_application.htm) and the `.run()` method, I figured I could try setting the port in my `.py` file with the following:
 ```
 if __name__ == '__main__':
     app.run(host='0.0.0.0', port=8126)